Sumukh-Lakshmisha/Obstacle_Detection_using_LiDAR_and_Machine_Learning/README.md

-inference.py - used to make predictions on unseen data either for a single frame or multiple frames together requirements.txt - Dependencies (PyTorch, torchvision, etc.) test_model.py - Quick test script to verify model architecture
+inference.py - used to make predictions on unseen data either for a single frame or multiple frames together requirements.txt - Dependencies (PyTorch, torchvision, etc.) test_model.py - Quick test script to verify model architecture example_usage.py - Usage examples and documentation

+To use the model
+Install dependencies:
+   pip install -r requirements.txt

+Train the model:
+   python train.py
+Or with custom parameters:
+   python train.py --batch-size 64 --epochs 100 --learning-rate 0.0001

 Use the below code to test the model